-TBD: The Book Club will plan an overnight trip to Houston to visit the Menil Collection.
-If time permits we will also visit the Cy Twombly Gallery and also Contemporary Arts Museum/Houston Center for Photography.
+TBD: The Book Club plans an overnight trip to Houston to visit the Menial Collection in February.
+If time permits, we will also visit the Rothko Chapel, Cy Twombly Gallery, the Contemporary Arts Museum/Houston Center for Photography, The Houston Museum of Fine Arts and other cultural institutions.
 More details to be announced.

 Friday, February 21, 12 – 1 p.m. | Book Discussion Group